harlyq/aframe-sprite-particles-component/README.md

 ## Values
 Some of the properties are listed as type (*range*), which is either a minimum and maximum value separated by `..` (the system will chose a value within that range for each particle) or just a single value.

-Some properties are listed as type (*range array*).
-This provides different values over the life-time of the particle.
-The first value is for when the particle is created, linearly interpolating over values, until the last value is reached at the end of the particle's life.
-By default there are a maximum of 5 elements for each over-time array, but this can be changed in the **overTimeSlots** parameter.
-Each element of the array is of type (*range*) so it may be either a single value or a min and max value separated by `..`

 For example:

 `lifeTime: 1` all particles have a life time of 1 (number range)